-Timesheets are electronic webtime entry.
-Students and supervisors can access timesheets and timesheet history by logging on to the MC4Me Portal on the main Merced College webpage www.mccd.edu.
+Timesheets are electronic timecard entry.
+Students and supervisors can access timesheets and timesheet history by logging on the main Merced College webpage www.mccd.edu_search under work study.
 An instructional power point is available; please contact the Federal Work Study Coordinator to obtain a copy.
 The paper timesheet will only be used if a correction is required.